Search isn't the hard part

 A user opens your app and asks “what am I not seeing?”
 Your product can either return ten keyword matches or show them the thematic structure of six months of accumulated material — the threads they keep returning to, the connections between captures they made in different contexts, the blind spots in what they’ve been paying attention to.

 The second version requires a preprocessing layer that most teams underestimate until they’re building it.
-If that’s where you are — search works, but meaning doesn’t — here’s how Enzyme runs on your infra.
-If you want to try the engine on your own notes first, it’s free for individuals.
+If that’s where you are — search works, but meaning doesn’t — let’s talk.
+If you want to try the engine on your own notes first, start with the setup guide.

-Read next: When worse embeddings give better results — the engineering behind catalyst-mediated retrieval, and why Enzyme uses a 23MB model instead of a 400MB one.
+Read next: When worse embeddings give better results — the engineering behind catalyst-mediated retrieval, and why Enzyme can use a small local embedding layer instead of a large query-time model.